 Title image

-The « ambientation » very practiced today is an « acoustic » immersion by the depth of the sounds which allows the spectator to « feel » the hall dimensions by the perception of the sound propagation in space.
-The ambientation, a very complex art too, either does not presuppose any special musical language architecting the time-space organization of the sound movements nor the localization of the sound sources in the hall, differently of the rhythm-space harmony.
+The « ambientation » very practiced today is usually an acoustic immersion by the depth of the sounds which allows the spectator to « feel » the hall dimensions by the perception of the sound propagation in space.
+The ambientation, a very complex art too, either does not presuppose any special musical language building the time-space organization of the sound movements nor the localization of the sound sources in the hall, differently of the rhythm-space harmony.

-Rhythm-space harmony differs from spatialization or ambientation by being a musical language in 3D, more than an acoustic spatialization of the sounds.
-It obeys to very precise rules, based on the natural laws of the physical and temporal proxemics [1].
+Rhythm-space harmony differs from immersion or ambientation by being a musical language in 3D, obeying to very precise rules, based on the natural laws of the physical and temporal proxemics [1].

 [1] Esthétique de composition, Réflexions et recherches transdisciplinaires pour le XXIème siècle (Isabelle Sabrié, 2012.
 Inédit, tous droits protégés).